Justin Trudeau arrives in Philippines to pursue deeper trade, security ties

 With the uncertainty surrounding Canada's NAFTA renegotiation, the Asia-Pacific has become increasingly important in the government's eyes.

-Ottawa has been taking steps to increase its presence in the region.
-In September, the federal government opened exploratory free-trade talks with ASEAN and last year it named an ambassador for the region.
+Under Liberal and Conservative governments, Ottawa has taken steps in recent years to increase its presence in the region.

+Canada named its first ambassador dedicated to ASEAN in 2014.
+In September, the government opened exploratory free-trade talks with the association.

 "We are very much positioning ourselves in the Asia-Pacific," International Trade Minister Francois-Philippe Champagne said in an interview before Trudeau left for his week-long trip to the region.